 APPLICATION FORM MUST BE SIGNED BY THE APPLICANT.
-APPLICANT'S CURRICULUM VITAE AND LETTER OF ACCEPTANCE SIGNED BY RELEVANT AUTHORITY IN HOST INSTITUTION ARE ALSO DEEMED AS A MANDATORY PART OF THE APPLICATION FORM.
-WHOLE APPLICATION FORM INCLUDING CV AND LETTER OF ACCEPTANCE MUST BE SENT IN ONE PDF FILE.
+APPLICANT'S CURRICULUM VITAE AND LETTER OF COOPERATION SIGNED BY RELEVANT AUTHORITY IN PARTNER INSTITUTION (IF THERE IS ANY PARTNER INSTITUTION) ARE ALSO DEEMED AS A MANDATORY PART OF THE APPLICATION FORM.
+WHOLE APPLICATION FORM INCLUDING CV AND LETTER OF COOPERATION MUST BE SENT IN ONE PDF FILE.

 SIGNATURE …………………………………..

+Note: The application form can be filled either in Czech or in English language.